Azure-Samples/streaming-at-scale/eventhubs-streamanalytics-azuresql/README.md

 The `rawdata_cs` table is then one using a clustered column-store index.
 Both tables also have a non-clustered primary key on the eventId column.
 Use the `-k` option and set it to `rowstore` or `columnstore` to run the solution against the table you are interested in testing.

-Be aware that database log backup happens every 10 minutes circa, as described here: [Automated backups](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-automated-backups#how-often-do-backups-happen).
+IF you are not using the Hyperscale tier, be aware that database log backup happens every 10 minutes circa, as described here: [Automated backups](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-automated-backups#how-often-do-backups-happen).
 This means that additional IO overhead needs to be taken into account, which is proportional to the amount of ingested rows.
 That's why to move from 5000 msgs/sec to 10000 msgs/sec a bump from P4 to P6 is needed.
-The Premium level provides much more I/Os which are needed to allow backup to happen without impacting performances.
+The Premium/Business Critical level provides much more I/Os which are needed to allow backup to happen without impacting performances.
+[Hyperscale](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tier-hyperscale) does not suffer of this issue due to the different and distributed storage architecture.

 ## Additional References